 However, documenting the discontinuation of issue evaluation using the VLSSIR process should not create a staff position (e.g., the forward fit or backfit outside of the appropriate processes).
 In fact, the staff is making a deliberate decision not to expend additional agency resources to make a determination on the unresolved question.
-It should be noted that VLSSIR issues documented in inspection reports should never indicate that the licensee is in compliance or that their actions are acceptable, but rather the should state that inspectors made a determination that the VLSSIR process was appropriate, so the agency made a decision to discontinue inspection efforts to evaluate the issue.
+It should be noted that VLSSIR issues documented in inspection reports or appropriate inspection documentation should never indicate that the licensee is in compliance or that their actions are acceptable, but rather the documents should state that inspectors made a determination that the VLSSIR process was appropriate, so the agency made a decision to discontinue inspection efforts to evaluate the issue.

 If the evaluation of any unresolved question is discontinued using the VLSSIR process, documentation of this decision is provided within the inspection report in the Observations and Violations or equivalent section.
 The level of documentation should provide a knowledgeable and informed reader with an appropriate understanding of the issue, explain the basis for discontinuing further inspection effort on the issue, support knowledge management and provide transparency.
 It is expected that most VLSSIR issues could be appropriately documented with no more than several paragraphs and generally less than the level of documentation normally associated with similar significance issues (e.g., SL IV enforcement issue).